-- Copy of professional license (if applicable) - College/university transcripts with minimal overall GPA of 3.0 - Two letters of recommendation from advisors, supervisors, professors, or mentors - CV/Resume - Personal statement reflecting - Career goals - How this program will enable you to contribute to the profession and society - · Topic of scholarship interest

-- Applicants must review the list of faculty mentors and reach out to possible mentors to discuss their topic of interest to determine if there is a 'fit' between applicant and mentor. - Following discussions with possible faculty mentors, applicants must complete a personal statement which identifies the possible faculty mentor(s) and describes how their scholarship area matches the research of one/two of the DHSc mentors.
+- Copy of professional license (if applicable) - All college/university transcripts with minimal overall GPA of 3.0 - Two letters of recommendation from direct supervisors, professors, or mentors - CV/resume showing significant healthcare experience (at least five years) - · Personal statement\ reflecting: - · Career goals - · How this program will enable you to contribute to the profession and society - · Interest and commitment to interprofessional education, research, and practice - · Topic of scholarship interest - Applicants are encouraged to review the list of departments and faculty in the college to see the fit of potential mentors to their area of interest for study and research. - Following this review, and possible discussion with possible faculty mentors, applicants include in this personal statement the possible faculty mentors and describes how their scholarship area matches the research of one/two of the CNHP faculty. - · You are ready for the journey to take on doctoral level work which will demand much time and attention.

-Questions about the content of the personal statement can be directed to Dr. Fran Cornelius, 267-359-5694 or fc28@drexel.edu.
+\Questions about the content of the personal statement can be directed to Dr. Stephen F. Gambescia at sfg23@drexel.edu

 Core Courses

-NHP 680 Informatics in the Health Professions 3.0

-NHP 760 Academia for Health Professionals 1.0
+NHP 760 Academia for Health Professionals 2.0

 NHP 762 Health Professional Education 3.0

 NHP 767 Leadership & Professional Issues 3.0

+NHP 769 Population Health: An Interprofessional Approach 3.0

-Research Course s
+Research Courses

 NHP 810 Biostatistical Applications 2.0

 RSCH 519 Introduction to Biostatistics 3.0

 RSCH 770 Foundations in Research Methods 3.0

 RSCH 813 Measurement Theory in Healthcare 3.0

 Scholarship

-NHP 818 Scholarship Question Development 1.0
+NHP 818 Scholarship Question Development 2.0

 NHP 827 Scholarship I 2.0

 NHP 828 Scholarship II 2.0

 NHP 829 Scholarship III 2.0

 RSCH 741 Foundations in Scholarly Inquiry & Writing 3.0

-Practicum Experi ence (select 2) 4.0
+Practicum Experience 3.0-5.0

+IPS 860 Interprofessional Research Experience

 NHP 822 Teaching Practicum

-NHP 832 Leadership Practicum

-RSCH 823 Research Practicum

-Concentrations (F Education or Individualized) 10.0-12.0
+Concentrations (Education or Individual dualized) 12.0

-Education Co ncentration (12 credits)

-IPS 553 Neuroscience of Learning

-IPS 554 Online Neuropedagogy, Regulations & Online Instruction

-IPS 763 Teaching Strategies and Learning Technologies in Health Professions Education

-IPS 765 Assessment, Measurement, and Evaluation in Health Professions Education

-Individualized Concentration (by advisement) 10-12 credits
+Education Concentration (12 Education Concentration (12 credits) CRTV 615 Neuroscience, Creativity and Innovation EDHE 620 Mind, Brain and Learning EDHE 621 Neuropedagogy and Assessment EDHE 622 Neurodiversity in Education and Workforce IPS 763 Teaching Strategies and Learning Technologies in Health Professions Education IPS 765 Assessment, Measurement, and Evaluation in Health Professions Education Individualized Concentration Individualized Concentration (by advisement) 12 credits

-Total Credits 45.0-47.0 Sample Plan of Study
+Total Credits 48.0-50.0